arcaicandy/PiQRAP/documentation/build-headless.md

 To do this we use a package called USBMount.

 Please refer to the file usbmount-config.md in the documentation directory for instructions on how to do this.

+Note: Any USB Pen, Stick or drive must be formated using FAT32 and not NTFS.

 ## Install and Configure PiQRAP